 The Schola Cantorum serves as the adult choir.
-They rehearse at 11:45 a.m. on Sundays, in the choir room.
-The choir is comprised of adults and high school students from the congregation.
-The Schola Cantorum sings from the wealth of the classic choral repertoire, from medival chant and renaissance motets to works written by living composers.
+They rehearse on Sunday mornings after Bible study.
+The choir is comprised of adults and students.
+The Schola Cantorum sings from the wealth of the classic choral repertoire, from medieval chant and renaissance motets to works written by living composers.
 The ensemble focuses on proclaiming the Gospel through music and enjoys a good challenge.
-Typically the choir sings one or two times a month in worship, as well as other festival servies.
+Typically, the choir sings multiple times a month in worship, as well as other festival services.

 The Kantorei is a graded choral program for students in 3rd-8th grade with unchanged voices.
 The Kantorei rehearses weekly from 5:00 p.m. – 6:30 p.m. on Tuesday evenings.
 Choristers work on singing technique, musicianship, and music reading.

 The Kantorei is a Royal School of Church Music–America affiliated choir